hemanth-07-11/CPU-Scheduling-Visualisation/README.md

 # Contributors

 - A Special Thanks to [Ramyaa P](https://github.com/ramyaaprasath) for her valuable contributions in designing and UI
-- Also big thanks to [Sudarsan Kumar N](https://github.com/sudarsankumar) for his worthy contributions in adding few features, including "AddUser" feature.
+- Also big thanks to [Sudarsan Kumar N](https://github.com/sudarsankumar) for his worthy contributions in adding few features.